gooderist/Virtual-Audio-Pipeline/README.md

+#NOTE: Before installing the driver

+This driver is not signed.
+To install it on your Windows machine you need to disable driver signature validation!

 # Virtual-Audio-Pipeline
 A WDM Virtual Audio Cable/Device
    It is a WDM based Virtual Audio Device Driver, can be used as a Virtual Sound Card.
 No Hardware is requred.
 Can be used as an Audio Loopback Device.
 The following are its Features